ricokahler/color2k/README.md

-# @ricokahler/color
+# color2k

-a lil color util lib with the goal of having a small bundle
+> a color lib with a sticker price of 2kB

 Heavy credits goes to polished.js.
-Much of the implementation of this lib is blantly copied from polished!
+Much of the implementation of this lib is blatantly copied from polished!